Daylily-Informatics/zebra_day/README.md

     ```

 ### Install From PIP
-you can pip install `zebra_day` to any python environment running 3.10.*, which for purely programatic use is unlikely to be a problem.
+you can pip install `zebra_day` to any python environment running 3.10.*.
 If you plan to run the web UI or use the HTTP API functionality, run this in the above described `ZDAY` conda env.
 To install with pip:

 ```bash
 pip install zebra_day
 ```
+* reload your environment/shell.

 ### Install From Source